rahulbordoloi/CovidBot/README.md

 This project is made using Google Dialogflow and the Language and Framework used for Backend Fulfillment is Python.

-For Front-End Development: Dialogflow Console.
+For Front-End Development: Dialogflow Console. <br>
-For Back-End Development: Python, Flask, Ngrok, Postman, Restful API, HTML, Javascript, CSS, Bootstrap, kommunicate ide, Google Colab, heroku, git, SMTP services.
+For Back-End Development: Python, Flask, Ngrok, Postman, Restful API, HTML, Javascript, CSS, Bootstrap, Pivotal Web Services, Kommunicate.io integration, Google Colab, Heroku, Git, SMTP services.

 ## Dependencies -